NB: the HRBAD website is currently under maintenance (May 2022).

 As planned, the research has been undertaken as a first phase on a mixed-methods approach, in order to define the way Belgian actors understand the notion of a (Human)Rights Based Approach to development:

 - Collection and analysis of relevant literature and policy sources (academic literature and grey literature, i.e institutional documents produced by policy actors.

 - Qualitative semi-structured interviews: 40+ interviews by videoconference, phone or mail have been conducted.
 In the context of Covid-19 pandemic, workshops and focus groups could not be organized.

-The next steps of the research include the distribution of a survey to a wide range of Belgium Development Stakeholders, in order to identify best practices and lessons learned with respect to HRBAD, whether or not it is labelled so.
-In order to access the survey, click here.
+A survey has been distributed to a wide range of Belgium Development Stakeholders, in order to identify best practices and lessons learned with respect to HRBAD, whether or not it is labelled so.